-- 16.12 Generally, movement joints are not required in the system but, if an expansion joint is already incorporated in the substrate, a movement joint must be provided in the insulation system (see Figure 6). - 16.13 Where applicable, expansion beads are fixed horizontally and vertically in predetermined positions, according to the installation specification and the individual requirements of each project - 16.14 Surface-mounted PVC render beads are fixed (using firtree fixings) to the insulation boards where required.
+- 16.12 Movement joints should be designed dependent on the area of the system applied; however, they should be installed to accommodate any structural movement joints already incorporated within the building structure, such as deflection heads and movement on the steel frame (see Figure 6). - 16.13 Expansion beads are fixed horizontally and vertically in predetermined positions where applicable, according to the installation specification and the individual requirements of each project. - 16.14 Surface-mounted PVC render beads are fixed (using firtree fixings) to the insulation boards where required.